marceloorso/card-fidelity-prediction/README.md

 2. Perform exploratory data analysis to identify the most important variables.
 3. Select and train a suitable Machine Learning algorithm to solve the problem.

----

-This plan provides a structured approach to enhance sales efficiency and boost the company's revenue.